 - ½ onion - roughly chopped

-- 1 tbsp arrowroot starch or cornstarch (can sub with flour but this helps with consistency)
+- 1 tablespoon arrowroot starch or cornstarch can sub with flour but this helps with consistency

 - ¼ cup oats